JonKing93/pfdf/docs/api/raster.rst

            Raster.from_points(path, *, resolution)

         Specifies the resolution of the output raster.
-The resolution may be a scalar positive number, a 2-tuple of such numbers, or a Raster object.
+The resolution may be a scalar positive number, a 2-tuple of such numbers, or a *Raster* object.
 If a scalar, indicates the resolution of the output raster (in the units of the CRS) for both the X and Y axes.
 If a 2-tuple, the first element is the X-axis resolution and the second element is the Y-axis.
-If a Raster, uses the resolution of the raster, or raises an error if the raster does not have a transform.
+If a *Raster*, uses the resolution of the raster, or raises an error if the raster does not have a transform.

     .. dropdown:: Specify File Format